garden-io/garden/docs/reference/commands.md

       # guide](https://docs.garden.io/advanced/using-remote-sources).
       source:
         # A relative POSIX-style path to the source directory for this action.
 You must make sure this path exists and
-        # is ina git repository!
+        # is in a git repository!
         path:

         # When set, Garden will import the action source from this repository, but use this action configuration (and